A Beloved Tourist Town and Its Communities

 How You Can Help Gatlinburg and Pigeon Forge

-The Tennessee Emergency Management Agency (TEMA) and Tennessee Voluntary Organizations Active in Disaster (TN VOAD) have set up a call center to provide information for those who would like to donate goods and volunteer to help survivors.
+The Tennessee Emergency Management Agency (TEMA) and Tennessee Voluntary Organizations Active in Disaster (TN VOAD) has set up a call center to provide information for those who would like to donate goods and volunteer to help survivors.
 For a list of the most-needed items, please visit http://mypf.social/pfdonationneeds.
 The call center is staffed from 8 a.m. to 8 p.m. daily; the phone number is 866-586-4483.

 To support displaced residents and visitors, Pigeon Forge established a distribution center to disperse donated food and supplies.
 Located just off the Parkway in Pigeon Forge in the former Boyds Bear building at 149 Cates Lane, the facility is open Monday through Saturday from 9 a.m. to 4 p.m. and Sunday from 1 to 4 p.m.